 This Ayurvedic approach to Yoga makes sense because the Yoga Sutras approach is primarily a psychology.
 Yoga Sutras defines Yoga as control of the mind and the elimination of mental suffering.
 It explains the factors of psychological suffering through the kleshas, and it promotes sattva guna as a prime factor of practice.

 The third level of Ayurvedic treatment is the “divya chikitsa” or spiritual therapy.
 This consists of the usage of rituals, mantra, gemstones, pilgrimage, asceticism and other esoteric practices performed in order to remove karmic afflictions.
 It employs aspects of Yoga, Tantra and Veda, extending to Vedic astrology.

 In other words, Yoga in the broader sense is an integral part of two of the main therapeutic approaches of Ayurveda and implied in all three.
-However, while classical Yoga is a spiritual practice aimed at Moksha or Self-realization,
+However, classical Yoga in itself is a spiritual practice aimed at Moksha or Self-realization.

 Though classical Yoga is mainly a sadhana or Self-realization tradition, Yoga practices do have their health benefits.
 This is true not only of the Yoga asanas but of all eight limbs of Yoga, which comprise an harmonious way of life from dharmic values and attitudes or yamas and niyamas, to asana, pranayama, use of the senses, concentration of the mind, mantra and meditation.